-Wizard Plus Performance Chart
+Wizard Performance Graph

 With WPC you can choose to view the ratings history of a horse using the base run ratings returned at each run, or the weight for age adjusted version of these base ratings.
 Just tick the WFA Ratings box to adjust the base ratings.
 Using WFA adjusted ratings can provide a greater insight into the ratings potential of each runner by adjusting older ratings for the improvement that is possible under the WFA Scale.
+The default option is WFA adjusted.

 Assuming the WFA Ratings adjustment is activated, results profile shows the rating returned for each past run (and its WFA adjusted variant) and an abridged rider name.
 This data is colour coded … red for a win, green when second placed, and purple when placed 3rd.